CheeZeDark/CheeZeDark/README.md

 > [!NOTE]
-> I don't have a much time to create a projects or something else due to my new work in Managements!!!
+> I don't have a time to create a projects or something else due to my new work in Managements!!!
 Thank you for Reading this.

 # Hello, My Name is CheeZeDark(Rikko Matsumato)